-The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the amounts reported in our consolidated financial statements and the accompanying notes thereto.
+The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the amounts reported in our combined/consolidated financial statements and the accompanying notes thereto.
 We base our estimates on historical experience and on various other assumptions that we believe to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets, liabilities, equity, revenue and expenses that are not readily apparent from other sources.
 It is possible that interpretation, industry practice and guidance involving estimates and assumptions may evolve or change over time.
 If our assumptions change or if actual circumstances differ from our assumptions, our operating results may be adversely affected and could fall below our publicly announced guidance or the expectations of securities analysts and investors, resulting in a decline in the market price of our common stock.

 We have broad discretion in how we may use the net proceeds from this offering, and we may not use them effectively.
+We intend to use a portion of the net proceeds from this offering to repay amounts outstanding under our Amended and Restated 2023 Credit Facility, which will reduce the extent of the net proceeds available for general corporate purposes to support the growth of our business.

 Our management will have broad discretion in applying the net proceeds we receive from this offering, and accordingly, investors in this offering will need to rely upon the judgment of our management with respect to the use of proceeds with only limited information concerning management's specific intentions.
-We currently intend to use the net proceeds of this offering, together with our existing cash and cash equivalents, to support the growth of our business, including to expand our commercial organization and increase our sales and marketing programs, fund expansions, improvements and upgrades at our existing facilities and the development and construction of new skilled nursing facilities, and for working capital and general corporate purposes.
-We may use a portion of our net proceeds to acquire and invest in SNFs or businesses engaged in activities that are similar or complementary to our business; however, we currently have no agreements or commitments to complete any such transaction.
+We currently intend to use the net proceeds of this offering to repay a portion of amounts outstanding under our Amended and Restated 2023 Credit Facility, and the remaining, if any, for general corporate purposes to support the growth of our business.
+The amount of net proceeds we use to repay amounts outstanding under our Amended and Restated 2023 Credit Facility will reduce the extent of the net proceeds available for general corporate purposes to support the growth of our business.
+While we may borrow amounts under our Amended and Restated 2023 Credit Facility for general corporate purposes, such amounts are subject to the terms of the Amended and Restated 2023 Credit Facility, must be repaid and will accrue interest obligations.
+See the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity & Capital Resources-Credit Facilities."
+We may use a portion of our net proceeds to acquire and invest in additional nursing facilities or other businesses and service offerings, however, we currently have no binding agreements or commitments for any material investments for which we would use the net proceeds of this offering at this time.
 We may also spend or invest these proceeds in a way with which our stockholders disagree.
 If our management fails to use these funds effectively, our business could be seriously harmed.